What is a Buydown?

 - All investment properties 2%

 Why would a seller concede money towards a buyer’s buydown?

 Why would a seller give up this money at closing?
 There are a few potential reasons, the first being that the home just isn’t selling, and they want to attract a buyer without lowering their price.
-The seller then offers $9,318.84 at closing and sells for $500,000 instead of adjusting the price to $490,000 and they net the full sale price plus that additional almost $3,000 they would have lost by dropping to $490,000.
+The seller then offers $9,333.84 at closing (see total subsidy in buydown chart) and sells for $500,000 instead of adjusting the price to $490,000.
 Buyers are willing to pay that premium for an easier time making mortgage payments during the buydown and sellers are able to net their desired sale price and get the deal done.